-1. Whenever the consideration or price for purchase of any service or item of personal property, or the aggregate consideration or price for the purchase in one transaction or of two or more similar or identical services or items, shall be estimated by Management to be the sum of \$50,000 or more, Management shall prepare or cause to be prepared detailed written specifications for such service(s) or item(s), and an invitation for bids thereon, and shall transmit a copy of the invitation for bids by mail shall be posted on the District's website and may be sent by Management to each known suppliers of such service or item, or in the case of two or more services or items to be purchased in one transaction, to each known supplier of all of such services or items, or, as determined by the General Manager, the General Manager shall cause the invitation for formal sealed competitive bids to be published once each week for two consecutive weeks in a publication having general circulation within the District, the last publication of which shall be at least one week, and not more than three weeks, prior to the final time for reception of bids.

-- 2. All formal sealed competitive bids received by the General Manager shall be publicly opened and read by the General Manager, or a designated representative, at the time specified in the invitation for bids.
+- 1. Whenever the consideration or price for purchase of any service or item of personal property, or the aggregate consideration or price for the purchase in one transaction or of two or more similar or identical services or items, shall be estimated by Management to be the sum of \$100,00050,000 or more, Management shall prepare or cause to be prepared detailed written specifications for such service(s) or item(s), and an invitation for bids thereon, and the invitation for bids shall be posted on the District's website and may be sent by Management to known suppliers of such service or item, or, as determined by the General Manager, the General Manager shall cause the invitation for formal sealed competitive bids to be published once each week for two consecutive weeks in a publication having general circulation within the District, the last publication of which shall be at least one week, and not more than three weeks, prior to the final time for reception of bids. - 2.
+All formal sealed competitive bids received by the General Manager shall be publicly opened and read by the General Manager, or a designated representative, at the time specified in the invitation for bids.
 The bid opening must occur at least one week, and not more than two weeks, prior to the next duly convened meeting of the appropriate Subcommittee of the Board. - 3.
-Contracts for the purchase of services or items of personal property in the amount of \$30,00050,000 or more shall be awarded to the lowest responsible bidders by resolution of the Board, which reserves the right to accept or reject any and all bids in whole or part.
+Contracts for the purchase of services or items of personal property in the amount of \$100,00050,000 or more shall be awarded to the lowest responsible bidders by resolution of the Board, which reserves the right to accept or reject any and all bids in whole or part.
 Contracts shall not be phased or split to avoid the limitation. - 4.
 Invitations for formal sealed competitive bids shall be drawn in accordance with Form 15.6.C., Invitation for Formal Competitive Bids, in the District's Manual of Standard Forms (Appendix E). - D. Unforeseen Requirements.
 In the event Management determines that there exists a need for personal property for an unforeseen need, repair, parts or materials for District projects which these regulations would normally require to be let for formal sealed competitive bids, he may use the informal bidding procedure described in Policy 15.6.B. to purchase such item or items.

-[December 5, 1986; June 13, 1991; December 9, 1993; December 10, 1998; February 14, 2013; January 10, 2019]
+[December 5, 1986; June 13, 1991; December 9, 1993; December 10, 1998; February 14, 2013; January 10, 2019; July 14, 2022]

 15.7 Purchasing - Bid Bonds.
-Whenever the consideration or price for the purchase of any service or any item of personal property, or the aggregate consideration for the purchase in one transaction of two or more similar or identical services or items of personal property, shall be estimated by Management to exceed the sum of \$50,000, or whenever, prior to the issuance of the invitation for bids, Management shall determine it to be in the best interests of the District, each bidder, shall be required to submit to the District a corporate surety bid bond, with a t least one corporate surety authorized to be business in the State of Nebraska (or a certified check payable solely to the District as bid security) in the amount of 5% of such bidder's bid, conditioned upon execution of such contract in accordance with such bidder's bid, any such corporate surety bond to be in such form as approved by Legal Counsel.
+Whenever the consideration or price for the purchase of any service or any item of personal property, or the aggregate consideration for the purchase in one transaction of two or more similar or identical services or items of personal property, shall be estimated by Management to exceed the sum of \$100,00050,000, or whenever, prior to the issuance of the invitation for bids, Management shall determine it to be in the best interests of the District, each bidder, shall be required to submit to the District a corporate surety bid bond, with at least one corporate surety authorized to be business in the State of Nebraska (or a certified check payable solely to the District as bid security) in the amount of 5% of such bidder's bid, conditioned upon execution of such contract in accordance with such bidder's bid, any such corporate surety bond to be in such form as approved by Legal Counsel.